jonathanmeaney-lmk/globale_store/TESTING.md

 ### **Order History Page**

-- Clicking on the Orders link from the Profile dropdown menu correctly directs authenticated users to the Order History page
+- Clicking on the Orders link from the Profile dropdown menu correctly directs authenticated users to the Order History page.

 - A list of the user's previous orders is generated correctly.
 Clicking the 'See Details' shows the full order details.